Memorial Lake State Park

 Birders may observe over 100 different land and water species in the park, especially during the migratory seasons.
 Turtle platforms, bat and duck boxes, and the butterfly field also offer opportunities to view wildlife.

-The U.S. military created Memorial Lake in 1945 to honor the Pennsylvania National Guard soldiers who served in World War I and World War II.
-As a feature of Fort Indiantown Gap Military Post, the lake provided recreation for soldiers and their families.
+Memorial Lake was established in 1945 in memory and honor of Pennsylvania National Guard soldiers who served in World War I and World War II.

-In 1965, Memorial Lake was transferred to the Department of Forest and Waters (now the Department of Conservation and Natural Resources) and became Memorial Lake State Park.
+In 1955, Memorial Lake was transferred to the Department of Forest and Waters, now the Department of Conservation and Natural Resources, and became Memorial Lake State Park.
 It continues to provide recreational opportunities for military personnel as well as civilians.

 Keep in Touch